austevick/python-class/topics/strings/PITCHME.md

 ![Index example](https://developers.google.com/edu/python/images/hello.png)
 - s[1:4] is 'ell' -- chars starting at index 1 and extending up to but not including index 4
 - s[1:] is 'ello' -- omitting either index defaults to the start or end of the string
-- s[:] is 'Hello' -- omitting both always gives us a copy of the whole thing (this is the pythonic way to copy a sequence like a string or list)
+- s[:] is 'Hello' -- omitting both always gives us a copy of the whole thing
 - s[1:100] is 'ello' -- an index that is too big is truncated down to the string length